Finschia/ostracon/tools/mintnet-kubernetes/README.rst

 ================

 .. figure:: assets/t_plus_k.png
-   :alt: Tendermint plus Kubernetes
+   :alt: Ostracon plus Kubernetes

-   Tendermint plus Kubernetes
+   Ostracon plus Kubernetes

 This should primarily be used for testing purposes or for tightly-defined chains operated by a single stakeholder (see `the